clementcome/toolkit/README.md

 This project uses mainly poetry, pytest and ruff for development.

-If you cloned this project and what to start developing, you can install the package locally within a virtual environment.
+If you cloned this project and want to start developing, you can install the package locally within a virtual environment.
 ```
 poetry install
 ```